Laser Glaucoma Treatment Prices in Australia – Complete Guide

 • Follow-up Visits: AUD $100 – $250 each

-Private health insurance may cover part of the cost, depending on your extras or hospital cover.
+Private health insurance can help reduce these costs, depending on your coverage level and whether you hold extras or hospital cover.

 Factors That Influence the Cost